-79 Art.
-9b (2a) inserted by LGBl.
+81 Art.
+9b (3) amended by LGBl.
 2019 no. 302.

 Simplified due diligence

 1) If, after conducting an appropriate risk assessment as referred to in Art.
 9a, persons subject to due diligence deem that there is only a minor risk with reference to money laundering, organised crime and terrorist financing in specific areas, the person subject to due diligence may apply simplified due diligence measures as set out in Annex 1 Section B to the business relationship or transaction in question.